 Highway assets and infrastructure in Somerset delivered by developers are continually transferred to Somerset Council, as the highway authority; through legal agreements securing ‘adoption’ whereby the highway authority then assumes responsibility for the future maintenance and upkeep at the public expense.
 These assets would typically consist of carriageways, footways, drainage systems, traffic signals, bridges, culverts and lighting systems and by accepting these assets a further financial burden is placed upon the authority for their management and upkeep.

 The rationale for seeking commuted sums is to ensure that highway authorities have sufficient financial resources to fund the future maintenance, associated works and, where appropriate, replacement of these additional assets, for which any funding received from Government through the Revenue Support Grant is insufficient.

-Regardless of the potential offer of a commuted sum payment, the highway authority will retain discretion as to what it is prepared to adopt, particularly where a proposal may not be acceptable in principle (e.g. on the grounds of highway safety) or where it would be inappropriate for it to do so (e.g. street art, play areas) or where materials are considered to be of an unacceptable or inappropriate specification.
+Regardless of the potential offer of a commuted sum payment, the highway authority will retain discretion as to what it is prepared to adopt, particularly where a proposal may not be acceptable in principle (for example, on the grounds of highway safety) or where it would be inappropriate for it to do so (for example, street art, play areas) or where materials are considered to be of an unacceptable or inappropriate specification.

 What are commuted sums?

 Commuted sums are a payment of a capital sum by an individual, authority or company to the highway authority, local authority or other body, as a contribution towards the future maintenance and upkeep of an asset to be adopted or transferred.